-ENDURE is a European project run by the INTERREG Two Seas Programme 2014-2020.
+ENDURE was an European project led by Norfolk County Council, UK with the INTERREG Two Seas Programme 2014-2020.

 Dunes are natural sand hills in between the beach and the land behind it.
 Dunes are created when sand blown onshore is trapped by vegetation and begins to accumulate in ridges.
 Over time, dunes shrink and grow, washed away by storms or advancing inland.
 The wind constantly reshapes dunes and supplies them with more sand.
 Waves and currents also constantly add new sand to beaches and dunes.
 This makes dunes a very dynamic landscape able to adapt to changes in the area.
 This natural adaptability, also called dune resilience, is very important in the context of climate change.